-If you are planning to build a custom mantle for your new fireplace, be sure to do thorough research of the fireplace style that you want to go with.
+If you are planning to build a custom mantel for your new fireplace, do thorough research on the fireplace style you want to go with.
 There are plenty of blueprints and tutorials that you can find online.
 You can find quite a few demonstrations by professionals on YouTube for many more complex techniques when building your mantel.

 Just keep in mind that if you go this route, you want to exercise proper safety precautions and use all necessary safety gear like eye protection and protective work gloves.
 This is especially important if you choose to use any power tools during your project.

 Once you have one or more high-end electric fireplaces in your home, it is important to decorate them in a way that is also classy.
-You don’t want to go to all that effort to get a great fireplace just to make it look cheap again with bad decorating.
+You don’t want to go to all that effort to get a great fireplace to make it look cheap again with bad decorating.

 First, remember that less is more.
-It is better to have a few quality items to decorate the mantle of your fireplace than it is to fill it with tons of small knick-knacks that will collect dust and make your home look like a flea market.
+It is better to have a few quality items to decorate the mantel of your fireplace than it is to fill it with tons of small knick-knacks that will collect dust and make your home look like a flea market.

-Choose a strong anchor piece to either sit in the center of the mantle or hang just above it.
+Choose a strong anchor piece to either sit in the center of the mantel or hang just above it.
 This will usually be the largest piece and should be chosen carefully.
 You can put a piece of art, a professional family portrait, or even a mirror to make the room look larger.
-With electric fireplaces like MagikFlame, you can also hang a flat-screen television above the mantle for a more modern look.
-This is something you can’t do with fireplaces that burn wood or gas due to damage it can cause your TV.
+With electric fireplaces like MagikFlame, you can also hang a flat-screen television above the mantel for a more modern look.
+This is something you can’t do with fireplaces that burn wood or gas due to damage it can cause to your TV.